orizens/orizens.com/src/pages/blog/2013-03-21-backbone-view-patterns-rendering-a-collection.md

 Eventually, when we want to destroy the views created with the collection, we would have to clean the references to the instances.

-To achieve that, we will use the &#8220;disposeViews&#8221; method which will take care of calling the &#8220;destroy&#8221; and &#8220;dispose&#8221; method for each view.
+To achieve that, we will use the &#8220;disposeViews" method which will take care of calling the &#8220;destroy" and &#8220;dispose" method for each view.

-The &#8220;disposeViews&#8221; will also have to reset the temporary &#8220;this._subviews&#8221; array that holds references to the created views instances.
+The &#8220;disposeViews" will also have to reset the temporary &#8220;this._subviews" array that holds references to the created views instances.

-### What&#8217;s Next?
+### What's Next?

 Today (March 21st, 2013), Backbone version 1.0.0 has been released.
-Backbone.Collection object has been revamped with a <a href="http://backbonejs.org/#Collection-set" title="Backbone.Collection "set" Documentation">&#8220;set&#8221; method</a> (which replaced the &#8216;update&#8217; method).
-This method performs a &#8220;smart&#8221; update to an already existing collection, while removing and adding relevant data &#8211; as well as firing the relevant events &#8220;add&#8221; and &#8220;remove&#8221;.
+Backbone.Collection object has been revamped with a <a href="http://backbonejs.org/#Collection-set" title="Backbone.Collection "set" Documentation">&#8220;set" method</a> (which replaced the &#8216;update' method).
+This method performs a &#8220;smart" update to an already existing collection, while removing and adding relevant data - as well as firing the relevant events &#8220;add" and &#8220;remove".

-In future posts, I will elaborate on working with collection views in my media center project &#8211; <a href="http://echotu.be" title="Echoes Media Center - the new experience for media listening " target="_blank">Echoes Media Center</a> &#8211; an open source media center/player UX & UI to youtube media for personal laptops, or your living room TV.
+In future posts, I will elaborate on working with collection views in my media center project - <a href="http://echotu.be" title="Echoes Media Center - the new experience for media listening " target="_blank">Echoes Media Center</a> - an open source media center/player UX & UI to youtube media for personal laptops, or your living room TV.